Premises Liability Attorney in Philadelphia

 - Dangerous Conditions in Stores or Businesses: These could involve situations where merchandise is improperly stacked, leading to falling objects injuring customers, or where there are dangerous structural issues in a building that cause harm to patrons.

-A premises liability case is concerned about the rights owed to visitors who are injured on someone else’s property.
-It is important to note that there are multiple types of visitors, though.
-Not everyone who is on someone else’s property has the same extent of legal protections, which can complicate a premises liability case.
+A premises liability claim concerns the rights owed to visitors injured on someone else’s property.
+It's important to note that there are multiple types of visitors.
+Not everyone on someone else’s property has the same extent of legal protections, which can complicate a premises liability claim.

 There are three main categories of visitors under premises liability law: